The 2021 Census

 Whenever follow-up activities are required, Statistics Canada will be using practices aligned with the strictest health and safety directives from public health authorities.
 No enumeration activities will take place inside the dwellings of respondents, and all interviews will be physically distanced.
 In addition, personal safety equipment will be provided to field employees to ensure the health and safety of employees and the public.

-Census data will be even more crucial to policy and decision makers, as results are released for the various topics of the 2021 Census.
 Statistics Canada is proud of its ability to rethink and rework all of the key aspects of this country’s largest peacetime activity—while ensuring at all times the safety of Canadians, including our employees.

 The online 2021 Census